Click Here To Schedule A Consultation

 Acne scars occur when the skin’s natural wound-healing response produces an inappropriate amount of new collagen, either in excess or insufficient levels, to repair damage caused by inflammation.
 Atrophic acne scars, including boxcar scars, icepick scars, and rolling scars, are depressions in the skin’s surface that develop when too little collagen is produced.
 A hypertrophic scar is a raised scar that forms when too much new collagen is produced, resulting in a thick, growth-like lesion known as a keloid scar.
 Acne scars can often be even more challenging to treat than the initial breakouts themselves and, for many, may cause feelings of self-consciousness or low self-esteem.
 Consulting with an experienced board-certified dermatologist, such as Dr. Green in NYC, is the best way to develop a safe and effective acne scar treatment plan.

 Dr. Michele Green is a board-certified cosmetic dermatologist and world-renowned expert in non-invasive treatment options, including acne and acne scar treatment.
 In her boutique dermatology office in the Upper East Side neighborhood of Manhattan, she utilizes the most cutting-edge techniques and innovative technologies to reduce the appearance of acne scars in patients of all skin types and skin tones, providing long-lasting rejuvenation results.
 Castle Connolly, New York Magazine, Super Doctors, and the New York Times consistently identify Dr. Green as one of NYC’s best dermatologists for her dedication to her patients and expertise.
-Whether your acne scar treatment plan includes Subcision with dermal fillers, chemical peels, Microneedling, specially formulated skincare products, or laser resurfacing, Dr. Green will work with you to create a personalized treatment protocol that aptly addresses your unique concerns and leaves you with a clear, smooth, beautiful complexion.
+Whether your acne scar treatment plan includes subcision with dermal fillers, chemical peels, microneedling, specially formulated skincare products, or laser resurfacing, Dr. Green will work with you to create a personalized treatment protocol that aptly addresses your unique concerns and leaves you with a clear, smooth, beautiful complexion that lasts.

 Types of Acne Lesions and Breakouts